Fohdeesha/lab-docu/documentation/fcx.md

 # Setting up Brocade FCX & ICX6610

+**Note:** This page is for the FCX & ICX6610.
+If you have a different model, choose it from the lefthand menu.

 ## Updating The Software
 Download the ZIP below, which contains the firmware files and documentation you'll need.